yomajs/yoma/CONTRIBUTING.md

-# Nexus Contributors Guide
+# Yoma Contributors Guide

 Hey 👋

-Thanks for making or considering to make a contribution to Nexus.
-This document assumes you are already familiar with Nexus.
-If not, then before contributing you might want to brush up on what Nexus is.
-Start [here](http://nexusjs.org).
+Thanks for making or considering to make a contribution to Yoma.
+This document assumes you are already familiar with Yoma.
+If not, then before contributing you might want to brush up on what Yoma is.
+Start [here](http://yoma.dev).

 There are many ways you can help:

-- Get active in [community discussions](https://nxs.li/discussions) and help other users
+- Get active in [community discussions](https://github.com/yomajs/yoma/discussions) and help other users
-- [Create bug reports](https://nxs.li/issues/create/bug) when you find an issue
+- [Create bug reports](https://github.com/yomajs/yoma/issues) when you find an issue
 - [Create feature requests](https://nxs.li/issues/create/feature) when you hit a use-case that isn't served well or at all
 - Improve the documentation